bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-05.md

 3. `getAllNumbered()` : copy and modify your `getAll()` method so that it adds a number in front of each note that corresponds to its index in the ArrayList.
 The new method should be called `getAllNumbered()`.
 4. `getNotesWith(String searchString)`: implement a search method that returns a string with all the notes containing the search string, separated by "\n".

-5. `removeNote(String searchString)`: Implement a Method `removeNote()` that removes all notes containing a searchString passed as parameter (as seen in class) i by using an iterator and the remove() of the iterator method.
+5. `removeNote(String searchString)`: Implement a Method `removeNote()` that removes all notes containing a searchString passed as parameter (as seen in class) by using an iterator and the remove() of the iterator method.
 The removeNote method returns nothing; it modifies the notes collection.
 6. `removeNotesWithIndex(String searchString)` Implement a second remove method without an Iterator but using the indices of the notes.
 The removeNoteWithIndex method returns nothing; it modifies the notes collection.
 Did you run into problems?
 If not, what may be the possible problems with this compared to the solution using an iterator?
 7. Within a single execution of the two remove methods, the notes collection is asked repeatedly how many notes it is currently storing.
 Does the value returned by size vary from one check to the next?
 Rewrite your remove method so that the size is not checked unnecessarily, perhaps using a local variable.
 Check that your version gives the same results!
 What cases will you have to test?